SaumyaAbeysekara/Undergraduate-Preferences-and-the-Sri-Lankan-Job-Market/README.md

 We want to discover what motivates young Sri Lankans to move or search for opportunities abroad, that's why our study is essential.
 By determining these causes, we may discover the difficulties the Sri Lankan job market faces and explore possible solutions.

+## Main objective

+Examining the impact on the Sri Lankan job market based on the preferences of third-year Science Undergraduates in UOC